Company Formation in Estonia

 Obtain business licenses

 Most businesses don’t need a license for setting up a company in Estonia.
-But if yours does (crypto, finance, tourism, food, etc.), we’ll guide you through the application.
+But if yours does (crypto, finance, tourism, food, etc.) following your Estonia company registration, we’ll guide you through the application.
 Estonia uses the Register of Economic Activities.
 We help file the application or notification.
 If additional documents are needed, we handle those, too.

 Required Documents for Company Formation in Estonia